 - Coagulation testing: D-Dimer

-- Many other tests can be obtained and sent to our outside reference laboratories
+- Many other tests can be collected and sent to our outside reference laboratories

 Most in-house lab tests are done with same-day turnaround.
 Results of tests sent to outside labs are often available in 7-10 days.